 Part of learning mathematics is learning how to communicate mathematically.
 Teaching students mathematical terminology when they are learning for deep understanding requires that the students connect the new terminology with their developing mathematical understanding.
-As a result, it is important that students first linguistically engage with new mathematical concepts using words that they already know or that make sense to them.
+As a result, it is important that students first linguistically engage with new mathematical concepts using words that are already known or that make sense to students.

-For example, in outcome WA10.7:
+For example, in outcome WA20.5: